sanjay-ks23/sanjay-ks23.github.io/_posts/2025-10-04-Villareal vs Real Madrid.md

 Should have been straightforward, but we do tend to make it difficult for ourselves, I think this is kink for the players, to fight hard and "suffer" until the 90''.

-And what is Huijsen's obsession with passing in the middle lane when there are 3 players in that exact channel, he has been doing that in most of the matches.
+And what is Huijsen's obsession with passing in the middle lane when there are 3 players in that exact channel?
+He has been doing that in most of the matches.

-Not worthy of a second yellow card for the player.Really harsh and mbappe gets his goal.
+Not worthy of a second yellow card for the player.
+Really harsh, and Mbappe gets his goal.

 Goodbye guys the game is done.